ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 # ChatScript Debugging Manual
 © Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com<br>
-<br>Revision 8/12/2018 cs8.4
+<br>Revision 6/26/2018 cs9.5

 You've written script.
 It doesn't work.
 Now what?
 Now you need to debug it, fix it, and recompile it.
-Debugging is mostly a matter of tracing what the system does testpaand finding out where it doesn't do what you expected.
+Debugging is mostly a matter of tracing what the system does and finding out where it doesn't do what you expected.

-If you dont have Windows, then debugging mostly done by issuing debug commands to the engine, as opposed to chatting.
+If you don't have Windows, then debugging mostly done by issuing debug commands to the engine, as opposed to chatting.
 If you have windows, you can run your program under ChatScriptIDE to debug it interactively.
 See the ChatScript-Debugger manual.